fuse-open/docs/articles/fuse-for-designers.md

 * Each object in the list is separated by a comma `,` and wrapped in `{ }` .

-* The `type : “Apple”` relationship inside each object is known as a key-value pair.
+* The `type : "Apple"` relationship inside each object is known as a key-value pair.

 You can also have lists inside of lists (list-ception?), basically until infinity.
 This means you can create more complicated data structures like so: